If history were taught in the form of stories, it would never be forgotten. Rudyard Kipling

 Now available at McNally Robinson or your own favourite bookstore.

 If you read the book and like it ... please share a review on Goodreads.
-Getting a book published might be hard work but getting it noticed is even harder!
+Writing a book is hard, getting a book published is harder, but the hardest part is getting it noticed.
 Thank you!

 Links to media interviews:“Gabriele Goldstone's highly readable novel takes place in post-World War Two Winnipeg.
 Her main character, Waltraut, is so interesting and young readers will identify with her struggle to find her place in this world.”